|DataQuest Solutions are pleased to provide advice on:-

 The Spectrum Control Center

-most easily from the Spectrum Cards icon in the MS Windows Control Panel.
+clicking the Spectrum Cards icon in the MS Windows Control Panel.
 It also

 provides a technical support function, which can greatly help our support team finding